keystonejs/create-keystone-app/.changeset/update-the-schemas.md

 ---
-'create-keystone-app': patch
+'create-keystone-app': minor
 ---

-Upgrades `@keystone-6/*` to the newest patch release
+Upgrades `@keystone-6/*` to the newest minor release